mockoon/mockoon/CONTRIBUTING.md

 ## Distribute the application

 Only maintainers are entitled to build and package the application with Windows code signing and Mac OS certificates.

+Do not forget to update Homebrew cask repository.